Chemex Filters in Canada (Paper, Metal, Reusable)

 - A cloth filter lets through many of the coffee oils but none of the fines, so you’ll get a clean and aromatic cup with a medium body and bright acidity.
 It is an excellent middle ground between paper and metal filters.

-- A paper filter (and especially the thick Chemex filters) traps most of the coffee oils and all of the fines.
-It yields a mild flavoured coffee with no sediment and a light body.
+- A paper filter (and especially the thick Chemex coffee filters) traps most of the coffee oils and all of the fines.
+It yields a mild-flavored coffee with no sediment and a light body.
 Paper filter coffee is described as crisp, clean, and approachable and is often recommended for lighter roasts.